a-karma/Bogor_Workshop/DAY_3/Session3.md

 Scroll down a little and click on the upload tree button

 ### Unrooted tree
 First we will look at the unrooted tree you generated.
 So under the tree file box, navigate to your unrooted `.treefile` and click upload.
+Alternatively you can copy the newick format tree at the bottom of the `.iqtree` file into the text box.

-> Exercise
+> Exercise one
 >
 > Use the control panel on the right to make your unrooted tree look like this example below